nehaljwani/team.exiv2.org/book/IMaEA.md

             }
 ```

-He discovers the TIFF file hidden in the data, he opens an Io stream which he attaches to a Tiff objects and calls "Tiff::accept(visitor)".
+He discovers the TIFF file hidden in the data, he opens an Io stream which he attaches to a Tiff objects and calls "TiffImage::accept(visitor)".
 Software seldom gets simpler, as beautiful, or more elegant than this.

 Just to remind you, BasicIo supports http/ssh and other protocols.
 This code will recursively descend into a remote file without copying it locally.
 And he does it with great efficiency.
 This is discussed in section [7 I/O in Exiv2](#7)

 <center>![Exiv2CloudVision](Exiv2CloudVision.png)</center><br>

-The code `tvisitor.cpp` is a standalone version of the function Image::printStructure() in the Exiv2 library.
-It can be executed with options which are equivalent to exiv2 options:
+The code in _**tvisitor.cpp**_ implements the visitor pattern and three visitors are implemented.

 | _tvisitor option_ | _exiv2 option_ | Description |
 |:--              |:-----        |:-- |